 With a voice steeped in soul and lyrics rooted in heritage, she crafts timeless pop that feels both fresh and familiar.

-Olivia Dean's music feels like a warm, soulful embrace.
-The North London singer-songwriter, with her rich, velvety contralto, draws a direct line from the classic soul of her grandparents' record collection to contemporary British pop.
-Her songs, often built on live instrumentation and candid storytelling, explore love, family, and her mixed Guyanese and English heritage with a disarming honesty.
-Dean honed her craft at the BRIT School and through early gigs, developing a sound that is both intimate and expansive.
-Her rise has been marked by critical admiration for her authentic voice and songwriting maturity, leading to a breakthrough debut album that cemented her status as a defining new voice who connects the personal to the universal with graceful power.
+Olivia Dean released her debut album in 2023, a breakthrough that established her as a defining new voice in British pop.
+Born in 1999 in North London, she draws on the classic soul from her grandparents' record collection.
+Her rich, velvety contralto and live instrumentation back candid storytelling about love, family, and her mixed Guyanese and English heritage.
+Dean honed her craft at the BRIT School and through early gigs, developing a sound both intimate and expansive.
+Critics praised her authentic voice and songwriting maturity.
+Her songs connect the personal to the universal with graceful power.

 1997–2012